-- Secret mode — Do not share information you write on with Linguix.
-(There are cases where Grammarly collect data you enter)
+Secret mode — Do not share information you write on with Linguix.
+(There are cases where Grammarly collects data you enter)

-And if you are an online agency owner or a businessman who wants a way of easing the typing process, Linguix has one called Snippets.
+And if you are an online agency owner or a businessman who wants to ease the typing process, Linguix has one called Snippets.
 With that, you can save time and increase efficiency!

 Click here to give Linguix a try today.

-ProWritingAid is a grammar checking tool that also has an online editor the same as Grammarly.
+ProWritingAid is a grammar-checking tool with an online editor, the same as Grammarly.
 Although it’s a pretty new writing assistant software compared with Grammarly, if you are looking for a cheaper grammar alternative, be it ProWiritngAid.

-Self Publish with Dale Youtube Channel has published a useful review on ProWritingAid vs. Grammarly.
-Watch it below to know the key differences between both tools.
+Self Publish with Dale Youtube Channel has published a helpful review on ProWritingAid vs. Grammarly.
+Watch it below to know the critical differences between both tools.

-Whitesmoke is another great candidate to replace Grammarly if you are looking for an excellent grammar checker app with useful functionalities.
-It is capable of checking punctuation, spelling, wordiness, misspelling, and another simple to advanced grammatical errors in your writings.
+Whitesmoke is another great candidate to replace Grammarly if you want an excellent grammar checker app with useful functionalities.
+It can check punctuation, spelling, wordiness, misspelling, and other simple to advanced grammatical errors in your writing.

-Furthermore, it has got an integrated translator, so if you want your articles to be translated into another language, Whitesmoke is a great Grammarly competitor.
+Furthermore, it has an integrated translator, so if you want your articles translated into another language, Whitesmoke is a great Grammarly competitor.

-Ginger Software might be the closest replacement for Grammarly by far considering lots of factors such as standard features, grammar checking abilities, and unique functionalities.
+Ginger Software might be the closest replacement for Grammarly by far, considering many factors such as standard features, grammar-checking abilities, and unique functionalities.

 Also, I have written an extensive guide on Grammarly vs. Ginger.
 Check it out over here if you want further analyze which grammar checker tool is right for your needs.

-Unlike other Grammarly competitors, Ginger has got many features that you might be interested in using.
+Unlike other Grammarly competitors, Ginger has many features you might be interested in using.

 - Keyboard app for Android and iOS devices to check grammar, spelling, and punctuation errors.